BlueQuartzSoftware/EbsdLib/README.md

 library is to be able to convert between the seven orientation representations that are typically used through out materials science and engineering domains.

-The DREAM.3D project ( [code repository](http://www.github.com/bluequartzsoftware/DREAM3D) and [web site](http://dream3d.bluequartz.net) ) uses this library for all of the EBSD processing.
+The DREAM.3D project ( [code repository](http://www.github.com/bluequartzsoftware/DREAM3D) and [web site](https://www.dream3d.io) ) uses this library for all of the EBSD processing.

 ## Supported EBSD OEM Data Files ##

 + EDAX/AMETEK: .ang and HDF5 based file formats
-+ Oxford Instruments: .ctf file format
++ Oxford Instruments: .ctf and .h5oina file formats
 + Bruker: HDF5 based file format

 Please have a look at the unit tests for examples on using the various readers.